IMERSS/detecting-local-extinction/content/docs/Inferring_extirpation_risk/solow_calculation/index.md

 ## Inferring local extinction based on limited occurrence data

-To estimate the likelihood of a species presence before considering any new evidence, we use a non-parametric extinction test—a method developed by Solow (1993).
+To estimate the likelihood of a species' presence before considering any new evidence, we use a parametric extinction test—a method developed by Solow (1993).
 This approach starts from the simple idea that the timing of past sightings contains information about whether a species might have disappeared.
 If a species was last observed long ago, and we’ve continued searching without finding it again, our confidence in